 Drugs with little or no effect — Other antihypertensive drugs have little or no effect on protein excretion [20,22,23].
 As an example, beta blockers, diuretics, and the alpha-1-blockers (such as prazosin) typically have a lesser antiproteinuric effect than RAS inhibitors [20,22,23].
 In a 1995 meta-analysis, ACE inhibitors lowered protein excretion by 40 percent compared with 16 percent for beta blockers and 14 percent for other, non-calcium channel blocker antihypertensive drugs .
 Sympathetic blockers, such as methyldopa and guanfacine, had little effect on protein excretion.

-Importance of salt intake — In patients with CKD, a high sodium intake (above approximately 6 g/day) is associated with a higher risk of having a cardiovascular event, including heart failure, myocardial infarction, and stroke .
+Importance of salt intake — In patients with CKD, a high sodium intake (above approximately 6 g/day [14 g of sodium chloride]) is associated with a higher risk of having a cardiovascular event, including heart failure, myocardial infarction, and stroke .
 The effect of sodium reduction on cardiovascular disease is presented in detail separately.
-(See "Salt intake, salt restriction, and primary (essential) hypertension", section on 'Effects of dietary salt restriction on cardiovascular disease and mortality'.)
+(See "Salt intake, salt restriction, and primary (essential) hypertension".)

 The following examples illustrate the range of findings: